-Singer and pianist Carol Fran is a blues, swamp pop, R&B, and jazz musician whose work reflects the influence of southwest Louisiana's culture.
+Singer and pianist Carol Fran was a blues, swamp pop, R&B, and jazz musician whose work reflects the influence of southwest Louisiana's culture.

-Singer and pianist Carol Fran is a musician of diverse genres whose work reflects the influence of southwest Louisiana’s regional culture and beyond.
+Singer and pianist Carol Fran was a musician of diverse genres whose work reflected the influence of southwest Louisiana’s regional culture and beyond.
 Born on October 23, 1933, (née Carol Martin) and raised in the music-rich environs of Lafayette, Fran grew up immersed in blues, traditional jazz, the nascent rhythm and blues (R&B) genre typified by such popular “jump-blues” artists as Louis Jordan, and the accordion-accompanied interpretations of R&B and blues, sung in Creole French, that would come to be known as zydeco in the 1950s.
-To this day Fran sings in English and in French.
+Until her death on September 1, 2021, Fran continued to sing in English and in French.

 In the late 1940s she hit the road with the Don Conway Orchestra, followed by a stint singing with the jump-blues band of saxophonist Joe Lutcher.
 Several years later she married saxophonist Joe Francois.
 During that era of cultural assimilation, ethnic identity was often considered a career impediment, and she began using a shortened form of her husband’s surname for professional purposes.